NorthernMan54/homebridge-wssensor/README.md

 # Backlog - Plugin

 * Homebridge Plugin creates a websocket server to receive updates from nodemcu devices.  -- Done
-* Plugin advertises websocket server onto network via mDNS
+* Plugin advertises websocket server onto network via mDNS -- Done
 * Plugin creates HK accessory for sensor ( Have ability to alias sensor name in config.json )  -- 1/2 done
-* Plugin sends sensor state changes in realtime to HomeKit -- Done
+* Plugin sends sensor state changes in realtime to HomeKit --
+* Plugin use Low Battery or other status for warmup period
 * Default publishing every minute?
 * Support for Legacy mcuiot mode?
 * Support for data logging to mcuiot-logger?